 Bursting onto the Aussie music scene in the mid ‘90s, Western Australia’s Jebediah were quick to rise to the top, thanks to their quirky tunes, energetic live shows, and Kevin Mitchell’s endearing vocal style.
 Between 1997 and 2004, the group released four albums worth of hits before taking a five year hiatus between 2005 and 2010.

 After releasing their fifth record, Kosciuszko, the group toured extensively.
-Now playing shows all the time, including some upcoming performances at A Day On The Green, we reckon it’s been enough time between records, and time for the Aussie rock legends to get together and record album number six.
+Now playing shows all the time, including some performances at A Day On The Green, we reckon it’s been enough time between records, and time for the Aussie rock legends to get together and record album number six.

 Grinspoon occupy a special place in Aussie music’s alternative bands, holding the distinction of being the very first band Unearthed by triple j all the way back in 1995.
 With countless hit singles (and almost as many entries in the annual Hottest 100), the group were unstoppable forces in the Aussie music scene.
 Sadly, following their 2012 release, Black Rabbits, the band decided to go on hiatus.